DG1984-UTEC/ReactEquipo3/README.md

 ## Required software
 Before starting, make sure your computer has up-to-date versions of the following installed:

-    Node/NPM (choose the latest version)
+    -Node/NPM (choose the latest version)
-    Git
+    -Git
-    Visual Studio Code as our main IDE.
+    -Visual Studio Code as our main IDE.